kostassolo/multifp-artifacts/README.md

 ### Artifacts

 Contains 5 different extension folders.

-Each subfolder includes the extension's source code, as well as two directories:
+## Each Extension Folder Includes:

+- **Source Code:** The extension's original source code.

+- **Configurations Directory:**
+  - `configuration.json`: The initial options for the extension.
-- **Configurations:** Contains the initial options (`configuration.json`) and various fuzzed configurations specific to each extension.
+  - Various fuzzed configurations specific to the extension.

-- **Signatures:** Contains the following:
+- **Signatures Directory:**
-  - Baseline signature, the fingerprint of each extension  without customization.
+  - Baseline signature: The fingerprint of the extension without customization.
-  - For each configuration (`config1.json`) the corresponding signature (`signature1.json`).
+  - Configuration-specific signatures: For each configuration (e.g., `config1.json`), there is a corresponding signature file (e.g., `signature1.json`).